Michigan man exonerated of murder after 32 years in prison

 Attorney General Dana Nessel said the county prosecutor’s office, which handled the case in 1988-89, had no objection to vacating Poole’s conviction.

-“If we only knew then what we know now, Mr. Poole would never have spent the past three decades in prison for a murder he did not commit,” said Nessel, whose office took a fresh look.

 Bite mark evidence “has been widely debunked.
-It’s not reliable anymore,” she said.
+It’s not reliable anymore,” Nessel said.
 “Then you have here not just that but the advent of very reliable types of testing such as DNA.”

+Poole’s lawyer, Marla Mitchell-Cichon of the Innocence Project, said an exoneration seemed out of reach at times.

+“But we are thrilled that the truth has finally been established,” she said.

 Nessel said Poole will be eligible for a variety of post-prison services, including housing.
 She didn’t address whether he would qualify for $1.6 million under Michigan’s wrongful conviction compensation program.